Entrepreneurship

 Starting point: turn the idea into vision.
 Think about it in terms of “I want to solve this problem for those people and be perceived as…” This will act as a lighthouse to guide your strategy and tactics, no matter the adjustments, which will inevitably occur.
 We decided to “ease the pain” of cash flow management for small business owners in the creative industries.
 We wanted to make it more accessible to deal with one of the main reasons for startup failure – poor cash management.

 Verify.
 As harsh as it may sound, make sure that your idea of problem solving will actually raise interest to a good number of people in the market.
 If it won’t interest people enough to buy it, then it remains just another good idea.
-Before even starting ThinkOut, we talked to some dozens of people we considered as potential consumers to validate and refine the idea.
+Before even starting building ThinkOut, we talked to some dozens of people we considered potential consumers to validate and refine the idea.

 Build a team: As an entrepreneur, especially if you’re in the creative industries, gather around you the people who resonate best with your vision.
 It is important to have good professionals, but even more important to have people who can work well together, are willing to learn, develop and also invest their knowledge, time and enthusiasm into the startup journey.